maxim-top/im.gitbook/en/quick-start/how-to-deploy-private-cloud.md

 ![Click “Private Cloud” to view the installation progress through the progress of node information](../assets/4-1.install_progress.png)

-1. After installation completed, open Maximtop Console to enter System Status page.
+1. After installation completed, open Lanying IM Console to enter System Status page.

 ![If all checks are normal, means the service is normal](../assets/4-2.service_status.png)